 With so many outstanding wineries to choose from, tours help with selection, as they have preselected their favourites.
 Plus, a guide means a driver, and therefore no worries about the safety and legal issues of driving after drinking.
 Or, even better, take a bicycle tour through the countryside, allowing you to stop at many wineries as you enjoy the views.

-Napier: Afternoon Wine Tour with Optional Craft Beer Tasting: Wine tastings and winery tours, this top-rated tour visits Mission Estate, Church Road Winery, Urban Winery and others.
+Napier: Afternoon Wine, Gin, & Craft Beer Tour with Tastings: Wine tastings and winery tours, this top-rated tour visits Mission Estate, Linden Estate, Urban Winery and a distillery.
+Check price and reviews of this afternoon wine tour from Napier

 Things to do in Hawkes Bay: hiking and nature